Luckfort/CD/README.md

 ```
 **Dataset Size**

-Here shows the amount of data samples we use to train the LLMs in each dataset.
+Here shows the data samples we use to train the LLMs in each dataset.

 |  Dataset     | Number of Samples |
 | ------------ | --------- |